ALSTINGLORIA/Coding-Journal/README.md

 ## Day-4 (22nd October 2025)
-Tried to do a leetcode problem but failed to complete Also learned some aptitude questions
+Tried to do a leetcode problem but failed to complete Also learned some aptitude questions.

+## Day-5 (23rd  October 2025)
+Going to do some aptitude questions.